singh1114/pythonprogramming/_posts/2020-10-31-face-recognition-in-python.md

 ---
 In this article, we are going to take a look at how we can detect faces using Python and OpenCV.

-To those who don't know what OpenCV is and what things it can do, just check out the previous post.
+For those who don't know what OpenCV is and what things it can do, just check out the previous post.

 {% include liked_post.html url="opencv-an-awesome-tool-for-computer-vision-in-python" %}